Evolution Healthcare & Fitness is grateful to be able to support athletes from a variety of different sports and backgrounds.

 Don has been active ever since he was a little kid.
 He started riding a bike when he was only 4 years old.
 He never really competed in anything until his late 20’s (a long time ago).
 At that time his girl friend and now wife asked him to do a Triathlon.
 This was back in the early years of triathlon when almost no one had heard of them.
 So of course he said yes, what are triathlons?
 And away he went to do his first Olympic tri almost 30 years ago.
 Since then Don has done many Olympic distance, a few half Irons, a couple of Iron distance Tri’s and quite a few XTERRA (off road) Triathlons.
 He does not consider himself a top tier athlete, but rather a good competitor who likes to set races as goals to keep fit.
 His participation in Triathlon and connections into the Tri Comunity are two of the main reasons that Evolution has brought Don on as one of their sponsored athletes.

 Don’s other interests are varied, he’s a bit of a computer geek, an engineer by training, and he likes to draw and sing.
-He’s willing to try just about any sport that some one offers to me.
+He’s willing to try just about any sport that some one tells him about.
 He’s done rock climbing, SCUBA diving, golf, canoe tripping, kayaking….One of his biggest passions remains bicycles.
 He loves to work on them, build them up, and of course ride them.
 He has quite a stable of bikes for almost all purposes: mountain, road, cyclocross, Triathlon…and even two motorcycles.
 Don and his wife have traveled via bicycles on many of the Tour de France roads too!

 Sue is a competitive age group triathlete.
 She got involved in the sport before most people knew it existed over 30 years ago.
 The puzzle of maximizing performance in 3 sports along with nutrition has kept it fresh for this long period of time.
 Highlights include top 10 finishes at the World Championships (sprint and Olympic distance) and several National championships (off-road triathlon).